ISECooker Construction

 A thermal switch or thermostat and/or thermal fuse prevents the ISECooker from gaining excessively hot temperatures.
 The cheapest functional thermal switch we’ve found (pictured at right) is for DC motors and has an “off temperature” as high as 180C.
 The “on temperature” is 40C lower.
 So, the one that turns off at (T_s) 180C turns back on again at 140C.
 Lower temperature switches are available.

 The use of thermal switches (above left) and thermal fuses (above middle) is discussed in section 7.
+Above right, the thermal switch and fuse are connected in series, and glued to a concrete heated nest with high temperature epoxy.

 Measuring Temperature: